wcmc-its/ReCiter/README.md

 ## Introduction

-See the wiki [ReCiter wiki](https://github.com/wcmc-its/ReCiter/wiki/ReCiter-Wiki) for an introduction to ReCiter.
+See the [ReCiter wiki](https://github.com/wcmc-its/ReCiter/wiki/ReCiter-Wiki) for an introduction to ReCiter.

 ## Getting Started

-Instructions for getting started are in the wiki [ReCiter wiki](https://github.com/wcmc-its/ReCiter/wiki/ReCiter-Wiki).
+Instructions for getting started are in the [ReCiter wiki](https://github.com/wcmc-its/ReCiter/wiki/ReCiter-Wiki).

 <!--1.
 Install [jdk 8](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html) or higher.
 2. Import project into Eclipse, Intellij or your favorite IDE.